MartinBurian/kosapy/README.md

 Kosapy depend on requests and requests-cache (both best installed using pip) and is guaranteed to work with python 3.3.
 Earlier version support depends mainly on the libraries, any python 3+ should be fine.

-The cache will write to the current directory into file kosapy_cache.sqlite.
-The cache lifetime is 24h, erase by deleting the file.

 Start by seeing the examples.py and typing:

     from kosapy import Kosapy